Home

 Limpkin on his perch

 Looking like a cross between a crane and a rail, this wading bird has no close relatives.
 It is widespread in the Central and South American tropics, but enters the United States only in Florida and southern Georgia — which is the territory that has the dietary requirement for this bird: the fresh-water apple snail.
 Mostly solitary, Limpkins may be overlooked as they stalk about in marshes and swamps; they draw attention with their piercing banshee wails, often heard at dawn or at night.
-They are relatively large birds, with adults weighing up to three pounds and boasting a wingspan of up to forty inches.
+They are relatively large birds, with adults weighing up to three pounds and boasting a wingspan of up to forty inches from tip to tip.

 Limpkin with favorite delicacy, fresh water apple snail